-🔬 Myths About Salt.
-Is It Really That Bad?
+🔬 Myths About Salt: Is It Really That Bad?

 Sodium (Na+) — Our Internal Electrician and Hydraulic Engineer.

 Imagine a highly complex electrical grid.
 That’s our nervous system.
 Every impulse, every thought, every muscle contraction—from blinking to the beating of our heart—is the result of the movement of ions, primarily sodium, across cell membranes.
-Without sodium, our neurons simply couldn’t “fire up” and transmit signals.
+Without sodium, our neurons simply couldn’t “fire” and transmit signals.
 It would be radio silence.

 Chloride (Cl-) — The Guardian of Digestion.